Why do they happen?

 - Making changes to your diet, as this can help to improve constipation or diarrhoea.

 - Losing weight, as being overweight can affect your ability to control your bladder.

 Find out more

-- Continence problems after stroke - our leaflet for tips about living with longer term problems and how you can get support.
+- Continence problems after stroke - our guide to living with longer term problems and how you can get support.